 The Dyson DLS technology automatically senses and adapts to changes in floor type, but if you want to control the cleaning, you can work in Eco, Auto or Boost mode.
-It works fantastic in standard mode, but you will need to switch it to max power for tougher jobs.
+It works really well in standard mode, but you will need to switch it to max power for tougher jobs.
 Plus, this gives it super suction but does result in a couple of drawbacks.
 Firstly, it cleans so well you find yourself emptying the bin and cleaning the filter very regularly.
 Secondly, max power does decrease the battery life, so you will only want to utilize it in short bursts.